This post gets me excited – I get to talk about how to trick yourself into saving money. That’s what I do and I will teach you as well.

 When you do use cash, keep your change when you can.
 If you’re receiving cash after buying something, put it into a jar and it’s like giving yourself a gift when you eventually cash it out.

 There are also banks (Bank of America’s Keep the Change program) or apps (Digit) that let you round up your purchases and automatically put them towards your savings.
-Saving has never been easier!
+Check out this automatic savings apps list if you want to search for other micro-savings apps you can use and compare their features and fees to see which works best for you.

 5. Bank Your Raises